 Robbin Marcus has been engaged in training Kodály teachers since 2000.
 She specializes in the teaching of folk music materials, but also teaches Kodály pedagogy and adds an Alexander Technique component to conducting classes.
 Robbin is known for her exacting standards in folk music analysis, as well as her vast depth of knowledge in traditional folk song and dance.
 Her classes are simultaneously demanding and fun.
 Expect to be challenged and amazed - you will go home with enough repertoire for the next school year and beyond.

 OAKE-endorsed classes at George Mason run every summer during the month of July and are available for both graduate credit and certification-only options.
 Our excellent faculty include Ivy Rawlins-Ward, Vicki Dohrmann, Ginger Albertson and Beth-Anne Young.
-For more information about Kodály Certification at George Mason University, contact Potomac Arts Academy.
+For more information about Kodály Certification at George Mason University, contact Mason Community Arts Academy.